chanhi2000/devlog/src/g4e/lang-rust/github.md

 - [copy/v86][copy/v86]: x86 virtualization in your browser, recompiling x86 to wasm on the fly
   - [🌐Official Site](https://copy.sh/v86)
 - [a16z/magi][a16z/magi]: A blazing fast OP Stack rollup client written in Rust
-- [mitsuhiko/rye][mitsuhiko/rye]: an experimental alternative to poetry/pip/pipenv/pyenv/venv/virtualenv/pdm/hatch/…
+- [mitsuhiko/rye][mitsuhiko/rye]: an experimental alternative to `poetry/pip/pipenv/pyenv/venv/virtualenv/pdm/hatch/…`
+- [memorysafety/sudo-rs][memorysafety/sudo-rs]: A memory safe implementation of sudo and su.

 <TagLinks />